Azotemia

-Azotemia (from azot 'nitrogen' and -emia 'blood condition'), also spelled azotaemia, is a medical condition characterized by abnormally high levels of nitrogen-containing compounds (such as urea, creatinine, various body waste compounds, and other nitrogen-rich compounds) in the blood.
+Azotemia (from azot 'nitrogen' and -emia 'blood condition'), also spelled azotaemia, is a medical condition characterized by abnormally high levels of nitrogen-containing compounds (such as urea, creatinine, and other nitrogen-rich compounds) in the blood.
 It is largely related to insufficient or dysfunctional filtering of blood by the kidneys.
-It can lead to uremia and acute kidney injury (kidney failure) if not controlled.
+It can lead to uremia and acute kidney injury if not controlled.

 Types

 Azotemia has three classifications, depending on its causative origin: prerenal azotemia, renal azotemia, and postrenal azotemia.

 Measurements of urea and creatinine (Cr) in the blood are used to assess renal function.
 For historical reasons, the lab test measuring urea is known as "blood urea nitrogen" (BUN) in the US.
 The BUN:Cr ratio is a useful measure in determining the type of azotemia and will be discussed in each section below.
 A normal BUN:Cr is equal to 15.